-Elena is a graduate of the Curtis Institute of Music, where she studied with Joseph Silverstein, Pamela Frank, and Ida Kavafian.
-She completed graduate studies with Joel Smirnoff at The Juilliard School.
-Other notable teachers include David Cerone, Choong-Jin Chang, Soovin Kim, and the late Rafael Druian.
-The outstanding instruments now being used by Elena are an Alessandro Gagliano violin, Naples c.
-1706, and a Pierre Simon bow, both on generous extended loan from the private collection of Dr. Charles E. King through the Stradivari Society of Chicago.
+Elena is a graduate of the Curtis Institute of Music and The Juilliard School.
+Notable teachers and mentors include Joseph Silverstein, David Cerone, Ida Kavafian, Pamela Frank, Claude Frank, Rafael Druian, and Ferenc Rados.
+The outstanding instruments being used by Elena are an Alessandro Gagliano violin, Naples c.
+1706, and a Nicolas Kittel bow, both on generous extended loan from the private collection of Dr. Charles E. King through the Stradivari Society of Chicago.

 Do not make any alterations to this biography.
 Concert presenters and other interested parties may obtain an updated and/or abridged version by contacting Chester Lane, Director of Communications at Sciolino Artist Management, firstname.lastname@example.org.

 Elena Urioste is represented worldwide by Thomas Hull at Maestro Arts: